HaftIsntHere/custom-keyboard/JOURNAL.md

  Now that the keyboard itself is done, all that's left is the software!
 Will do that tomorrow!!
  **Total time today:** 8.5 hours

+ # June 23rd, 2025
+There wasn't much to do today.
+Almost everything was done and all I did was the sofware.
+Iran woke me up 3 hours ago (10 am) because of their missiles, and I just finished the KMK firmware.
+It was very simple and easy, I just followed the tutorial and in no time I was done!
+There isn't any picture to show today, because it was just firmware.
+Check it out at firmware/main.py!